Switching Pro to Advanced is always rewarding. Your skills and ROI will rise simultaneously. Tell us who does want this?

 Sure thing!
 You are here for that too!
 Maybe you are planning to step up the era of dye-sublimation technology.

-But confused on either inkjet or sublimation printer.
+But confused about either inkjet or the sublimation printer.
 No worries!
 We are here to solve that puzzle.

 What is Dye Sublimation?

 The definition is a bit critical.
 We will ease that up here.
-Dye-sublimation is a process to turn the solid color into gas.
+Dye-sublimation is a process to turn a solid color into gas.

 Brief: Regular printers like inkjets spray the color over the paper; then, it heats through a drier.
 The drier later makes the color permanent and creates a better graphical illustration.
 Right?